D-lucasdevil/D.I.V.I.D.E./docs/viking.md

 #### Duties
 - Elimination of Tier-3+ anomalies in zones marked as expendable
-- Rapid-response to failed APA deployments or blacksite breaches
+- Rapid-response to blacksite breaches
 - Anomaly suppression in dimensional rupture or collapse scenarios
 - Post-containment protocol: total environmental sterilization